BlogBehind the scenes

 H1 2023 update: progress and plans

 We typically send updates every 4-8 weeks.
-All past updates can be found here
+All past updates can be found in our archive.

 As we finish H1, we wanted to write a bit more detail about our approach, progress, and plans.
 This update contains: